Block Persister Service Reference Documentation

 }

-type is the main structure for the Block Persister Service.
-It contains components for managing stores, blockchain interactions, and state management.
+The Server type is the main structure for the Block Persister Service.
+It contains components for managing stores and blockchain interactions.

 Functions